Agarpara

-Agarpara is a neighbourhood in Panihati of North 24 Parganas district in the Indian state of West Bengal.
-It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
+Agarpara is a neighbourhood in Panihati of North 24 Parganas district in the Indian state of West Bengal.It is a busy North Kolkata Sub-urban region.It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 History

 In the past, a community named Aghore, who were specialized in boat making, used to live here.
 Earlier this place was known as Agrapalli, from where the name has been changed into Aagarpara.
 Agarpara Union was officially established on 23 July 1867.
 Sen estate and Sen family had been the recorded oldest inhabitant of Agarpara.
 Also, Ghosh family of Tarapukur, Parbat family of East Station Road and Majumder family of North Station Road are the three oldest living families in this town.

 Geography

 Location

 96% of the population of Barrackpore subdivision (partly presented in the map alongside, all places marked in the map are linked in the full screen map) lives in urban areas.
 In 2011, it had a density of population of 10,967 per km^{2}.
 The subdivision has 16 municipalities and 24 census towns.

 For most of the cities/ towns information regarding density of population is available in the Infobox.
 Population data is not available for neighbourhoods.
 It is available for the entire Municipal area and thereafter ward-wise.